tobiasGuta/sub-enum/README.md

     Run Subdomain Enumeration Tools:
-        Sublist3r: A tool to enumerate subdomains using various search engines.
-        Subfinder: A fast subdomain discovery tool.
-        Assetfinder: A tool to discover assets and subdomains.
-        Findomain: A subdomain enumeration tool that searches for subdomains.
+        Sublist3r
+        Subfinder
+        Assetfinder
+        Findomain

     Fetch Subdomains from crt.sh:
         Uses the crt.sh service to retrieve subdomains listed in SSL certificates for the given domain.

     Combine and Deduplicate Results:
-        Aggregates the results from all tools and services.
         Removes duplicate entries to ensure a unique list of subdomains.

 # Features

         Artistic ASCII Header: Displays a custom ASCII art header at the start of execution.
-    Dynamic File Handling: Manages output files and appends results from various tools.
         Error Handling: Includes robust error handling and reporting for each step of the process.
         User Interaction: Prompts the user to enter the domain for which subdomains need to be discovered.

 # Prerequisites